 The new visa policy will support 30,000 students whose visas have expired after February 1, 2020.
 These students can now reapply for a fresh 485 visa of the same time period as allowed by their previous visa.

-Read More: Student Visa for Australia
+Read More: Requirement for Study Visa in Australia

 The change in the policy will also allow around 170,000 master’s graduates to stay in the country and work for three years instead of the previously allowed two years.
 Similarly, graduates of vocational programs will now be eligible for a two-year temporary visa.

 The new changes come as a part of the Australian government’s strategy to boost international education and address the current shortage of workers.

 Around 20,000 skilled migrants, who stayed in Australia during the COVID-19 outbreak, have been declared eligible for PR by the government.

 Read More: Australia Post Study Work Visa

 International students in Australia make up a significant part of the country’s manpower in the retail and hospitality sectors.
 The Australian government has been under pressure from local businesses to help them return to the country.